Contents

 CURRENCY = "KUDOS"

 Note that multiple exchanges can be added to the system by using different identifiers in place of KUDOS in the example above.
-Note that all of the exchanges actually used will use the same currency: If the currency does not match the main CURRENCY option from the taler section, the respective merchant-exchange- section is automatically ignored.
-If you need support for multiple currencies, you need to deploy one backend per currency.
+One exchange will only ever support a single currency; thus, if you need support for multiple currencies, you must add multiple exchanges.

 The merchant already ships with a default configuration that contains the merchant-exchange-kudos section from above.